ldn-softdev/jtc/User Guide.md

 #### Search quantifiers
-Optionally a quantifier may follow the search lexeme (if a lexeme has a suffix, then the quantifier must come after the suffix).
+Optionally, a quantifier may follow the search lexeme (if a lexeme has a suffix, then the quantifier must come after the suffix).
 Quantifiers in search lexemes allow selecting match instance (i.e., select first match, second one, etc, or a range of matches)
 Quantifiers exist in the following formats:
 - `n`, - a positive number - tells which instance of a match to pick.
 By default, a quantifier `0` is applied